Hobgoblin (Marvel Comics): Roderick Kingsley

-Roderick Kingsley as the Hobgoblin on Spider-Man: Hobgoblin Lives #1 (January 1997).
+Roderick Kingsley unmasked as the original Hobgoblin in Spider-Man: Hobgoblin Lives #3 (March 1997).
 Art by Ron Frenz.

 Roderick Kingsley became a socialite, fashion designer and billionaire with criminal underworld connections by using unethical business practices and corporate raiding.
 Kingsley was an employer of Mary Jane Watson for a time.
 As a means of avoiding the drill of day-to-day appearances, he has his timid identical twin brother Daniel Kingsley pose as him to run his corporation.
 Kingsley's activities give him many enemies, one of which is Bella Donna (Narda Ravanna), a rival fashion designer whose business he ruined.
 She attempts revenge on Kingsley but is twice thwarted by Spider-Man.

 After these incidents, Kingsley seeks to protect himself and his empire by gaining more power.
 The thug George Hill reports to Kingsley of stumbling upon Norman Osborn's secret lair in hopes of earning a reward.
 Kingsley instead kills Hill to make sure that no one else gets wind of the discovery.
 Upon examining the lair and gleaning its secrets, Kingsley decides to use the Goblin equipment.
 Arriving to the conclusion that all the previous Green Goblin mantle wearers went mad, he creates a similar but different mantle: the Hobgoblin identity.
 He uses some of Osborn's files to blackmail prominent figures, and attempts to buy Osborn's old corporation Oscorp and merge it with his own.
 These schemes bring him into conflict with Spider-Man, to whom he repeatedly loses, as he lacks raw physical power.
 Among Osborn's notes, Kingsley finds remnants of Mendel Stromm's strength enhancing potion and eventually perfects it, but, aware that Osborn was driven insane, Kingsley opts to test on someone else first.
-He tricks small-time hood Lefty Donovan after using a mind-control device developed by Gerhard Winkler (Osborn's former employee), the "Winkler Device", able to turn anyone into a Hobgoblin enthralled to another.
+He tricks small-time hood Lefty Donovan by using a mind-control equipment developed by Gerhard Winkler (Osborn's former employee), the "Winkler Device", able to turn anyone into a Hobgoblin enthralled to another.
 Kingsley monitors his pawn's vital signs and behavior from a distance.
-When Spider-Man overwhelms and unmasks Donovan and the brainwashing begins to fail, Kingsley acts to protect his identity by programming Donovan's glider to crash into a building, instantly killing Donovan.
+When Spider-Man overwhelms and unmasks Donovan and the brainwashing begins to fail, Kingsley acts to protect his identity by programming Donovan's glider to crash into a building, killing Donovan.
 Judging the experiment a success, Kingsley immerses himself in his completed formula derivative and gains greater strength than the original Goblin.
-He uses this strength to battle Spider-Man and the Black Cat.
 Despite his increased abilities, he is still narrowly defeated by Spider-Man.
 Worse, he attracts the attention of powerful criminal interests who perceive him as a threat, including the Kingpin.
 After a bitter encounter with Spider-Man, Kingsley discovers Daily Bugle reporter Ned Leeds investigating his lair.
-Kingsley captures and brainwashes Leeds with the Winkler Device into being the Hobgoblin.
+Kingsley captures and brainwashes Leeds into being the Hobgoblin.